ShinobuAmasaki/uint-fortran/README.md

 ## Usage

 ### `use` statement
-To use the `uint-fortran` package, start by including the `unsigned` and `unsigned` module in your Fortran program.
+To use the `uint-fortran` package, start by including the `unsigned` module in your Fortran program.

 ```fortran
 use unsigned